 See Also:Oracle Database Administrator's Guide for more information about index-organized tables

-You must decide whether to partition secondary indexes on index-organized tables based on the same considerations as indexes on regular heap tables.
+Whether to partition secondary indexes on index-organized tables follows the same considerations as indexes on regular heap tables.
 You can partition an index-organized table, but the partitioning key must be a subset of the primary key.
 A common reason to partition an index-organized table is to reduce contention; this is typically achieved using hash partitioning.

-In addition to the performance benefits, partitioning also enables the optimal data management for large objects in an OLTP environment.
-Every partition maintenance operation in Oracle Database can be extended to atomically include global and local index maintenance, enabling the execution of any partition maintenance operation without affecting the 24x7 availability of an OLTP environment.
+In addition to the performance benefits, Partitioning also enables the optimal data management for large objects in an OLTP environment.
+Every partition maintenance operation in the Oracle database can be extended to atomically include global and local index maintenance, enabling the execution of any partition maintenance operation without affecting the 24x7 availability of an OLTP environment.

 Partition maintenance operations in OLTP systems occur often because of ILM scenarios.
 In these scenarios, [range | interval] partitioned tables, or [range | interval]-* composite partitioned tables, are common.

-Some business cases for partition maintenance operations include scenarios surrounding the separation of application data.
+Other business cases for partition maintenance operations include scenarios surrounding the separation of application data.
 For example, a retail company runs the same application for multiple branches in a single schema.
-Depending on the branch revenues, the application (as separate partitions) is stored on more efficient storage.
+Depending on the branch revenues, the application (as separate partitions) is stored on more performant storage.
 List partitioning, or list-* composite partitioning, is a common partitioning strategy for this type of business case.

-You can use hash partitioning, or hash subpartitioning for tables, in OLTP systems to obtain similar performance benefits to the performance benefits achieved in data warehouse environments.
-The majority of the daily OLTP workload consists of relatively small operations, executed serially.
-Periodic batch operations, however, may execute in parallel and benefit from the distribution improvements that hash partitioning and subpartitioning can provide for partition-wise joins.
-For example, end-of-the-month interest calculations may be executed in parallel to complete within a nightly batch window.
+Hash partitioning, or hash subpartitioning for tables, can be used in OLTP systems to obtain similar performance benefits to the performance benefits achieved in data warehouse environments.
+The majority of the daily OLTP workload consists of relatively small operations, executed in serial.
+Periodic batch operations, however, may execute in parallel and benefit from the distribution benefits hash partitioning and subpartitioning can provide for partition-wise joins.
+For example, end-of-the-month interest calculation may be executed in parallel to complete within a nightly batch window.